google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

   extension: the change of precertificate format means that these are no longer needed.

+- Private domain name labels: added a mechanism for logging a name-constrained intermediate in place of end-entity certificates issued by that CA.

 - The structure used for Merkle tree leaves is TransItem, replacing MerkleTreeLeaf, simplifying the leaf structure by removing one layer of abstraction and easing extensibility.